Sunday, July 29, 2007

 CHAPTER ONE OF ONE

-YES THERE ARE PICTURE, BECAUSE WITHOUT THEM I WOULDN'T HAVE BELIEVED THIS STORY MYSELF.
-UNFORTUNATELY, THE BEST PIC OF HER LEANING THE TRAY FORWARD IN AN ATTEMPT TO ENTICE ME TO TRY THE WATERMELLON WITH THE BIGGEST SMILE LOOKING LIKE A BLEACHED SKINNED MAMMY PHOTO WAS ACCIDENTLY DELETED IN MY MOMENT OF PURE SHOCK AND BAFFLEMENT.
+YES THERE ARE PICTURES.
+BECAUSE WITHOUT THEM I WOULDN’T HAVE BELIEVED THIS STORY MYSELF.
+UNFORTUNATELY, THE BEST PIC OF HER LEANING THE TRAY FORWARD IN AN ATTEMPT TO ENTICE ME TO TRY THE WATERMELON, WITH THE BIGGEST SMILE LOOKING LIKE A BLEACHED SKINNED MAMMY PHOTO, WAS ACCIDENTALLY DELETED IN MY MOMENT OF PURE SHOCK AND BAFFLEMENT.

 Photo Sharing and Video Hosting at PhotobucketPhoto Sharing and Video Hosting at Photobucket